 USBC Tournaments: More than a dozen national tournaments for youth, adults and seniors of all skill levels.

 USBC Playing Rules: Protecting the integrity of the sport through education and consistent, uniform decisions, interpretations and enforcement of the playing rules.

 Equipment Specifications and Certification: Testing and research that enhance the sport’s credibility.

-SMART: The Scholarship Management and Accounting Reports for Tenpins program is designed to help organizations set up, manage and disburse youth bowling scholarships as well as help USBC Youth members locate and ensure scholarship dollars for their continuing education.
+SMART: The Scholarship Management & Account Reporting for Tenpins is designed to help organizations set up, manage and disburse youth bowling scholarships as well as help USBC Youth members locate and ensure scholarship dollars for their continuing education.